Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Zatom-1

 \subsection{Stage 1: Multimodal flow pretraining}

-At a high level, given a pair of data samples ($\mathbf{x}_0$, $\mathbf{x}_1$) from their respective source and target distributions, flow matching (FM) offers a scalable technique for training generative models.
+Conceptually, given a pair of data samples ($\mathbf{x}_0$, $\mathbf{x}_1$) from their respective source and target distributions, flow matching (FM) offers a scalable technique for training generative models.
 Namely, using FM, one can train a neural network $v_\theta(\mathbf{x}_t, t)$ to sample data from the target distribution by matching the expected velocities transporting samples from the (often simpler) source to the target distribution: